It’s her birthday today.

-The character in Love and Basketball, a fiery-tempered tomboy, is nothing like the uptight, vaguely sad, and yet driven career woman she creates in Something New.
-Not the same person.
-It shows her range.
+The character in Love and Basketball, a fiery-tempered tomboy, is nothing like the uptight, vaguely sad and lonely career woman in Something New.
+Not the same person at all.
+This shows her range.

 Her face, even with that faint scar on her right cheek, maybe even because of the scar, is made for the movies.
-It’s a very beautiful face, but human, open, itself.
-Emotions are not strived for, or sought after by the actress, they are experienced.
+It’s a very beautiful face, but it’s also very human, open, itself.
+Emotions are not strived for, or sought after by the actress, they are experienced, and every fluid moment of thought and unspoken feelings flicker across her face in waves.
 You don’t catch her pushing.
 Ever.
 She goes through all the peaks and valleys of emotions in Something New.
 The scenework between Lathan and Baker is moving, surprising, and, at times, powerful.
 The script is intelligent, and treats both its characters with respect.
 This is a movie for grownups, about grownups.

-Lathan’s vulnerability is that much more touching because of the mask she feels she must put over it.
-She has a moment in Something New where she is given a long-sought-after important promotion, and as she struggles to keep her cool, she can no longer do so, and a smile explodes across her face, and it’s a smile that has so much in it that I found myself in tears when I first saw the movie.
+Lathan’s vulnerability in Something New is that much more touching because of the mask she feels she must put over it (the same is true in Love & Basketball, although the mask has different qualities there).
+She has a moment in Something New where she is given a long-sought-after important promotion, and as she struggles to keep her cool, she can no longer do so, and a smile explodes across her face, and it’s a smile that has so much in it I find myself in tears every time I watch.
 This is what being accessible as an actress means.
-That smile reached out of my television and by that point in the movie, I already wanted what she wanted, I hoped her hopes, and I felt the triumph of that moment with her.
+That smile reaches out of my television and grabs me … and by that point in the movie, I already want what she wants.
+I hope her hopes.
+I yearn for what she yearns.
+I want her to have it all.
+I feel the triumph of that moment with her.

 If this were a just and fair world, Lathan would be one of America’s premiere leading ladies.
 But as it is, she’s a great asset to the industry, and a counterpoint to the Hollywood star-making machine, which has a tendency to churn out or push forward generic “types”.